International Students

 Who uses this service?

 Learning Development & Success is for all Western students.
 Each term students in all years and programs seek information and support to strengthen their skills and improve their grades.
-Some students want to meet with a counsellor just once, while other students want ongoing support.
+Some students want to meet just once, while other students want ongoing support.
 Students who may especially benefit from Learning Development are new students making the transition from secondary school to university, international students adjusting to a new learning environment, and students facing the new demands of graduate school.

 Why do students use Learning Development & Success?